-6 Experiment on MovieLens
+7. Experiment on MovieLens

-We first evaluate our model on the MovieLens data which contains movie ratings from a large number of users (Sarwar et al. 2000).
-The task is to predict whether a user likes a movie.
-There are two entity classes (User and Movie) and one relationship class (Like: users like movies).
-The User class has several attribute classes such as Age, Gender, Occupation.
+We first evaluate our model on the MovieLens data (Sarwar et al., 2000).
+The task is to predict the preference of users.
+There are two entity classes (User and Movie) and one relationship class (Like).
+The User class has attribute classes such as Age, Gender, Occupation.
 The Movie class has attribute classes such as Published-year, Genres and so on.
-The relationship has an additional attribute R with two states: R = 1indicates that the user likes the movie and R = 0 indicates otherwise.
+The relationship has an additional attribute R with two states: R=1 indicates that the user likes the movie and R=0 indicates otherwise.
 The model is shown as Figure 2.
 In the data set, there are totally 943 users and 1680 movies.
-In addition, user ratings on movies are originally recorded on a five-point scale, ranging from 1 to 5.
-We transfer the ratings to be binary, yes if a rating higher than the average rating of the user, and vice versa.
+We randomly select 765 users for training and 178 users for testing.
+In addition, user ratings on movies are originally recorded on a five-point scale.
+We transfer to be binary, yes if a rating higher than the average rating of the user, and vice versa.
 Model performance is evaluated using prediction accuracy.
+The base line system is content-based SVM where each training sample consists of a rating as a label and attributes of the corresponding user and movie as features.
+Prediction is then performed based on the learned SVM model.
 The experimental results are shown in Table 1.
 First we did experiments ignoring the attributes of the users and the items.
 We achieved an accuracy of 69.97% (E3).
 This is significantly better in comparison to approaches using one-sided collaborative filtering by generalizing across users (E1) leading to an accuracy of 64.22% or by generalizing across items (E2) leading to an accuracy of 64.66%.
-When we added information about the attributes of the users and the model, the prediction accuracy only improved insignificantly to 70.3% (E4): the reason is that the attributes are weak predictors of preferences as indicated by the bad performance of the SVM prediction (54.85% accuracy, E5) which is solely based on the attributes of the users and the items.
+When we added information about the attributes of the users and the model, the prediction accuracy only improved insignificantly to 70.3% (E4): the reason is that the attributes are weak predictors of preferences as indicated by the bad performance of the baseline system (54.85% accuracy, E5) which is solely based on the attributes of the users and the items.